Rick Bogart (musician): Career

 Directly out of school, Bogart became the youngest union musician to lead a band at the Famous Door in New Orleans, a popular jazz club on Bourbon Street.
 He would lead a band called "The Basin Street Five" for a year and continued to perform at the Famous Door from 1976 to 1980.
 With Thomas Jefferson, Bogart played during the day-time slot at the Famous Door from noon to five, six days a week, for 14 months.
 Jefferson's music greatly influenced Bogart, especially his singing, and the latter developed an appreciation for musicians who could sing and play an instrument.
 He also played alongside Snookum Russell, Wallace Davenport, June Gardner, Nick Gagliardi, Milton Ziedrich, and occasionally Al Hirt.
 In 1975, he began voice study with Louis Panzeri, who had a voice studio on Bourbon Street.
 He was a noted voice teacher and singer in New Orleans.

 He decided to move to New York in December 1980.
 Concurrently, he was offered a long-term contract to play at the Theatrical Grill in Cleveland, Ohio.
 He therefore began commuting for months at a time to Cleveland.
 It was there that he was discovered by Public Relations Executive Ron Watt who scheduled a number of television spots on the NBC affiliate station.
 He auditioned for Blake Cumbers, entertainment director at Atlantic City's Harrah's Casino in 1983 and was hired to headline on the spot.
-He would play there 18–24 weeks a year from 1983–1994.
+He would play there 18–24 weeks a year from 1983 to 1994.